plxity/EMS/README.md

 ### Current Session

 This tab contains details of visitors which are present in the office.
 The details are fetched using GET request on API `/api/entry`.
 Then the data is filtered using the checkout time field on the frontend side.
 If the field is `NULL` the data will be displayed with an “End Session” button.
-When a user clicks on it a PUT request is sent the API `/api/entry`.
+When a user clicks on it, a PUT request is sent the API `/api/entry`.
 This will update the record with checkout time.

 ### Ended Session